emustudio/edigen-gradle-plugin/README.md

 ![Edigen Gradle Plugin Build](https://github.com/emustudio/edigen-gradle-plugin/workflows/Edigen%20Gradle%20Plugin%20Build/badge.svg)

-This is a Gradle plugin which automatically generates an instruction decoder and disassembler of an emuStudio CPU plugin from a specification using Edigen.
+This is a Gradle plugin which automatically generates an instruction decoder and disassembler of an emuStudio CPU plugin from a specification using [Edigen](https://github.com/sulir/edigen).

 It is a reimplementation of [edigen-maven-plugin](https://github.com/sulir/edigen-maven-plugin) to be used with Gradle.

+For more information, see [official documentation](https://www.emustudio.net/docdevel/emulator_tutorial/index/#CPU_HOWTO) of emuStudio plugin development.

 ## License